Gary Conrod – ACC Founder

-Living in in Dartmouth, Nova Scotia, Gary would explore all over, riding every day, even days down to -22 Celsius, finding himself exploring every back road and woods path in the entire region.
-One day Gary noticed an announcement for the founding of a new bicycle club.
+Growing up in Dartmouth, Nova Scotia, Gary started biking right off, running his first tricycle down to the rims.
+In his late teens, the big 10-speed boom arrived.
+Gary purchased a Monte-Carlo 10-speed (at $140 CDN); in 1974, it was actually a pretty good bike for its time.
+Gary would explore all over, riding every day, even during the winter down to -22 Celsius, finding himself exploring every back road and woods path in the entire region.
+One day Gary noticed an announcement for the founding of a new bicycle club – Velo Halifax.
 He got involved from its founding.
-The Velo Halifax Bicycle Club began in 1974 with just 12 charter members.
-The only young person in the club, as it grew, the dirty work was passed on to Gary – stamping envelopes, stapling newsletters, wandering halls of hospitals and military facilities posting club notices, etc. The club blossomed in the big bike boom in the 1980s to 160 members.
+The only young person in the club, as it grew, the dirty work was passed on to Gary – stamping envelopes, stapling newsletters, wandering halls of universities, libraries, and military facilities posting club schedules.
+The club blossomed in the big bike boom of the 1980s.
 Gary did several stints as Club President and also as Tour Planner.
-Thirty-five years later, he is still cycling with the club and helping out.

 His personal cycling trips increased in length, starting with cycling all over Nova Scotia and Prince Edward Island, leading to a big crossing of Canada in 1976.
 Just before the arrival in Canada of triple chainrings and cycling shorts, it took Gary all summer (7,000+ kilometres).
 From there, cycling became yet even more of an obsession.
 For Gary, bicycle trips came first, jobs (real life) came second.
 Stints as library clerk, bicycle mechanic, and even periods as a bicycle messenger fueled his journeys.